 X-rays do emit small amounts of radiation.
 The amount of radiation an x-ray releases is not enough to cause damage to the tissues or the bones.
 Although the amount of radiation emitted during an x-ray will vary depending on what is being examined.
 The benefits of an x-ray will often overshadow the risk of exposure to the small amount of radiation.
 A person is exposed to higher levels of radiation in their home environment through the soil's natural release of radon gas.
 Doctors claim that a person can receive three or more chest x-rays a year without a noticeable increase in radiation exposure.

+We are the only Urgent Care in the area that takes Cedars Sinai and LA Care Insurance.
 At VIP Urgent Care, we accept most major insurance plans.
 Here is a short-list of just some of the most popular plans we accept.
 Please contact our office if you do not see your insurance provider listed.

 "Friendly receptionist, friendly nurse, friendly doctor.
 Explained to me exactly what was going on and why he prescribed what he did."